allizon/gob/README.md

 OK, well, that's not enough, you say?
 You're right, it's not.
 You can also:

-Set additional key-value pairs or set values directly on your object:
+Set additional key-value pairs or set values directly on your object!
 ```ruby
 gob.set(d, 4)
 gob.d => 4